Velcatt/Velcatt/README.md

 <h2 align="left">Hi 👋!
-My name is Antoine Lacroix and I'm a Developer, from France</h2>
+My name is Antoine Lacroix and I'm a developer, from France</h2>
 <h4 align="left">Passionated with coding for more than 10 years, I started when I was 14, coding games on my calculator on my free time.
 Later, I was able to join a computer science class in high school where I was able to start learning Python.
 Then I passed my Scientific Baccalauréat, getting a very good mention.
 <br>
 <br>